 - MVEC: Maternal vaccination during pregnancy

 - The RCH kids health info fact sheet

-Reviewed by: Mel Addison (SAEFVIC Research Nurse, Murdoch Children’s Research Institute) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)
+Reviewed by: Georgina Lewis (SAEFVIC Research Nurse, Murdoch Children’s Research Institute) and Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.

 You should not consider the information in this site to be specific, professional medical advice for your personal health or for your family’s personal health.
 For medical concerns, including decisions about vaccinations, medications and other treatments, you should always consult a healthcare professional.